About

 Born and raised under the sunny skies of central Florida, I made the big leap to Twin Falls with my husband, Ben in 2013.
 I’ve always enjoyed the beautiful outdoors and Idaho’s new playground of mountains and rivers took my love for adventure to the next level.
 From kayaking and hiking to camping, and now rock climbing, I’ve embraced it all!
 Luckily for me, Ben has been climbing for over two decades, having learned as a teen in Twin Falls, so he’s been my personal guide on the rocks.

-Tony Roberts – Treasurer
+Molly Miller – Treasurer

-Ben Lyda – Access
+Ben Lyda – Secretary

 Ben was born and raised in Twin Falls, ID.
 After moving away for many years he was drawn back to the Magic Valley in 2013 because of his love for the area and the outdoors.
 He started rock climbing at the City of Rocks and Dierkes Lake back in the 90’s and was instantly hooked.
 He has a great love for the sport and is excited to see how much it has grown in our community.
 Through relationships and connections he has built throughout Southern Idaho, he hopes to help gain access to new and even closed crags.

-Ian Cavanaugh – Maintenance
+Rees Holyoak – Maintenance

 Kim DePew – Community